During the middle- and high-school years, homework gets more intense and grades start to matter more.

 Setting Up Shop

 Make sure your teen has a quiet, well-lit, distraction-free place to study.
 The space should be stocked with paper, pencils, a calculator, dictionary, thesaurus, and any other necessary supplies.
-It should be away from distractions like TVs, ringing phones, and video games.
+It should be away from distractions like TVs, video games, smartphones, and other devices.

 Your teen may prefer to retreat to a private space to work rather than study surrounded by parents and siblings.
 Grant that independence, but check in from time to time to make sure that your teen hasn't gotten distracted.